keikai/doc/dev-ref/Control_Components.md

 ```

 - In this case, `myfile.xlsx` is under the web context root folder.
-- Since keikai runs at server-side, it can access `/WEB-INF`.
+- Since Keikai runs at server-side, it can access `/WEB-INF`.

 ## Toolbar